Chakraborty-p/DOpresentation/slides.md

 ---

 We will be presenting two types of hierarchies (structure) in an organization:
-1. Hierarchical or Traditional organizational structure
+1. Traditional or Hierarchical organizational structure
 1. Flat organizational structure

 ---

-## 1. Hierarchical organizational structure
+## 1. Traditional organizational structure

-A hierarchical organization structure refers to the chain of command that exist in a company.
+A traditional organization structure refers to the chain of command that exist in a company.
 This line of common follows an order from senior management and executives to general employees.
-* People with higher authority generally have more power and control than the person reporting them.
+* People with higher authority generally have more power and control than the person reporting to them.
-* Hierarchical structure is relatively found in large organization.
+* Traditional structure is relatively found in large organization.

 ---